MDAnalysis/MDAKits/docs/source/reviewersguide.rst

   work with early versions of MDAnalysis.
 - **RECOMMEND**: Ideally, the Kit works with the current version of MDAnalysis - if an upper bound to an old version is given, enquire why, and recommend updating the Kit to work with a current version.

-``run_tests``: a list of commands to run the Kit’s tests.
-This is a *list of strings* (*AUTOMATIC CHECK*).

-- *note*: while (minimal) tests are one of the requirements of an MDAKit, providing instructions on how to run tests in the metadata file is currently optional, in order to allow greater flexibility in what format tests take and so lower the entry barrier for new contributors.
-However, it is *highly recommended* here to provide this metadata.
-- **RECOMMEND**: While a MDAKit may be registered with only minimal tests, encourage the contributor to continue improving their tests in the future.

-``test_dependencies``: a list of commands for installing any dependencies required by the MDAKit’s tests.
-This is a *list of strings* (*AUTOMATIC CHECK*).

 ``project_org``: the account under which the code is found - this may be an individual user account, or an